MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/data-export/continuous-data-export.md

 * **Distribution**:
   * The default distribution in continuous export is `per_node` (all nodes are exporting concurrently).
   * This setting can be overridden in the properties of the continuous export create command.
 Use `per_shard` distribution to increase concurrency (note that this distribution will increase the load on the storage account(s) and has a chance of hitting throttling limits).
   * Use `single` (or `distributed`=`false`) to disable distribution altogether.
-This setting may significantly slow down the continuous export process.
-This setting also impacts the number of files created in each continuous export iteration.
+This setting may significantly slow down the continuous export process and impact the number of files created in each continuous export iteration.
 * **Number of files**:
   * The number of files exported in each continuous export iteration depends on how the external table is partitioned.
 For more information, see [export to external table command](export-data-to-an-external-table.md#numfiles).
 Each continuous export iteration always writes to *new* files, and never appends to existing ones.
 As a result, the number of exported files also depends on the frequency in which the continuous export runs (`intervalBetweenRuns` parameter).
 * **Location**: